 Each of these pairs reprises the others, often adding a unique twist.
 In each pair, the second term is related to attributes, qualities that qualify the first term.
 It is the assumption of this writer that all attributes, all qualities are intrinsically good.
 In fact, attributes in sum exhaust (logically) the content of ‘the good’.
 The good in turn is simply the ordered co-incidence of all attributes.

-Everything that comes to be, therefore, comes to be by virtue of its desire for the good.
+Everything that comes to be is drawn into being by the attraction of ‘The Good’.
 Of course, entities may and do have grossly different concepts of what is good.
 What is good for an electron may be different from what is good for a walrus.
 What seems good to me may seem horrible to you.
 In each case, however, the entity comes to be by virtue of its pursuit of the good as it understands it.
 To be is, at least ab initio, to pursue ‘good’.

 At first hearing, this might seem to be an almost indefensible proposition; but on further reflection, it is clear that things cannot be otherwise.
 To be is to act (event) and nothing acts other than to effect improvement.
+As I’m sure my readers would agree, being is a lot of work.
 Nothing would call itself into being and act for the purpose of making things worse than they already are.
 Becoming is an act hope.

 So being per se is intrinsically ‘good’, radical secularism not withstanding.
 Therefore, ‘being’ and ‘good’ are denotatively synonymous even though the connotations of the two words are quite different.

-We said earlier that ‘being’ is the most general and abstract of our seven words and ‘good’ is a single, simple qualification of ‘being’.
-Yet ‘good’ itself is very general and abstract.
 In the world of our experience, we don’t encounter pure good (at least not outside of religious, spiritual and mystical realms).
-We experience good only as it is manifest in our experience.
+We experience good only as it manifests itself to us.

 Beauty is one manifestation of good in the actual world.
-We define beauty in terms of pattern.
-Some arrangements of elements strike us as beautiful, other arrangements…less so.
+We define beauty in terms of the structure or pattern of things.
+Some arrangements strike us as beautiful, other arrangements…less so.